benboubion/Computer-Pulse-Monitor/SETUP.md

 ## Step 2: Set Up a Virtual Environment

 It is best practice to run Python applications inside an isolated virtual environment to avoid dependency conflicts.
+Can skip thi

 * **On macOS / Linux:**
   ```bash